kevinlondon/kevinlondon.github.io/_posts/2015-09-25-using-bandit-in-the-field.md

 ---
 layout: post
-title: Finding Insecure Python Code with Bandit
+title: Using Bandit in the Field
-date: 2015-09-10 22:17:10
+date: 2015-09-25 22:17:10
 ---

-TODO: Throw this away.
+> Late 2019 Note: This is a post I had sitting in my draft folder since 2015.
+> On review, I think it's complete enough to publish as-is for historical
+> perspective.
+Bandit has since moved out of the OpenStack umbrella but it's
+> still a useful way to find security holes in your applications.

 It's hard to keep track of all the ways we can shoot ourselves in the foot.
-In C, they had stack overflow problems if you didn't check your bounds.
-TODO: Go into stack overflows a bit more.
+In C, they had stack overflow problems if you didn't check your memory bounds.
 Eventually, the tooling (and compilers) caught up and started offering sane defaults.

 In Python, we don't have a compiler, so we don't have any compile-time checking.
 Static analysis is also notoriously hard to do with a dynamic language.
 It's